Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Dual examples with constant external driving fields

-We conclude with two weaker statements regarding viable extensions of the rigorous results that we derived thus far for hard core bosonic systems on general graphs (these graphs include lattices in general dimensions).
+We conclude this subsection with three weaker statements regarding viable extensions of the rigorous results that we derived thus far for hard core bosonic systems on general graphs (these graphs include lattices in general dimensions).

-(a) We may pass from the above lattice theory to a continuum scalar field theory in the usual way.
-On doing so, it is readily seen that for a continuous scaled $\varphi(x)$ field replacing $(b_{i}+b_{i}^{\dagger})$, the canonical Hamiltonian density
+(a) We may relate the above lattice theory to {\it a continuum scalar field theory} in the usual way.
+Doing so, it is readily seen that for a continuous scaled $\varphi(x)$ field replacing $(b_{i}+b_{i}^{\dagger})$, the canonical Hamiltonian density

 qualitatively constitutes a lowest order continuum rendition of the hard core Bose lattice model of Eq. (\ref{BoseH}) for a system with uniform nearest neighbor couplings $J_{ij}$.
 A large value of the constant $u$ in generic bosonic $\varphi^4$ field theories of the type of Eq. (\ref{scalar}) yields a large local repulsion between the bosonic fields endowing them with hard core characteristics.
 The continuum analog of $H_{Bose-doping}$ is the volume integral of the momentum conjugate to $\varphi(x)$.
 Thus, during various continuous changes of the Hamiltonian, such generic scalar field theories (and myriad lattice system described by them) may exhibit the broad $\sigma_{\epsilon}$ that we derived for some of their lattice counterpart in this subsection.